yogeshgupta100/Housemate/CONTRIBUTING.md

 If you have any questions or need help, feel free to open an issue or contact the maintainers.

-Thank you for contributing to BuildEstate!
+Thank you for contributing to HOUSEMATE!